Autonomous Quantum Processing Unit: An Autonomous Thermal Computing Machine & its Physical Limitations: Technical Results

-\end{widetext} After the second tick, the tick register ends in the subspace spanned by $\ket{2}_{H},$ where $H_{\rm int}$ does not have any support, hence the clock is idling after that final jump.
-To encode the program for the Bell-state generation, we will now use the following punch card state following Def.~\ref{def:punch cardState},
+\end{widetext} After the second tick, the tick register ends in the subspace spanned by $\ket{2}_{T},$ where $H_{\rm int}$ does not have any support, hence the clock is idling after that final jump.
+To encode the program for the Bell-state generation, we will now use the following instruction state,

-corresponding to the desired gate-sequence Hadamard, $U_{\verb|H|}\otimes \mathds 1_2$ and then CNOT, $U_{\verb|CNOT|}.$ Applied to the initial state $\ket{0},$ we would get out the state
+corresponding to the desired gate-sequence Hadamard, $U_{\verb|H|}\otimes \mathds 1_2$ and then CNOT, $U_{\verb|CNOT|}.$ Applied to the initial state $\ket{0}_M,$ we would get out the state

 The goal of the aQPU evolution given by the Lindbladian $\mathcal L_\mathrm{aQPU}$ is to approximate this state.
 By starting with the inital state

 and evolving the aQPU Lindbladian for some time $t=4$, that is twice the time we would expect to be required for completing the Hadamard and CNOT gate, we get